RobisonTorres/Inventory-Control/README.md

    python run_app.py
    ```

-5. Click on the link provided in the terminal to access the application, e.i: http://127.0.0.1:5000.
+5. Click on the link provided in the terminal to access the application, e.g: http://127.0.0.1:5000.